awsdocs/aws-net-developer-guide/doc_source/net-dg-hosm.rst

 .. literalinclude:: samples/iamroles.cs
     :language: csharp

-.. topic:: To test the sample code
+To test the sample code:

 #.
 Open Visual Studio and create an AWS Console project.